Nature-Wired/nature-backers-sponsor-agent/README.md

 # Hedera Integration Areas

-Potential Hedera integrations include:

-* Hedera Agent Kit
-* Hedera Consensus Service (HCS)
-* Guardian Indexer APIs
-* future participation and rewards workflows
-* future proof-of-participation concepts
+For the Week 2 bounty, this prototype will use Hedera Agent Kit to execute real Hedera testnet actions through the sponsor workflow.
+The agent will use a custom Nature Backers campaign plugin plus Hedera Agent Kit tools for HCS participation records and HTS proof-of-participation token activity.

 Hedera infrastructure provides transparent participation records and event-driven sustainability engagement workflows that can support auditable sponsor participation campaigns.